SQL Server benchmarks

 Key insights

 - At RowCount = 0, the measurement isolates pure call overhead: TDS command framing + SQL Server parse/compile + empty result set return.
-This is the irreducible floor for any SP call.
+This is the irreducible floor for any stored procedure call.

 - At small row counts (10–100), connection establishment and command preparation dominate over data transfer.
-Connection pooling amortises the TCP handshake across calls — the warm-pool cost is dramatically lower than a cold-start
+Connection pooling amortizes the TCP handshake across calls.
+The warm-pool cost is lower than a cold-start

 SqlConnection. - At large row counts (5 000–50 000), streaming throughput (rows per microsecond) becomes the binding factor.
 CaeriusNet's